MHCommunity/mhbasics/novice-to-grandmaster/grandmaster.md

 Collect at least 5 Gnarled Potions.
 It’s not a common drop although you may have obtained some as gifts from friends before.

 Now get 55 Brie Cheese from Great Gnarled Tree Cheese Shoppe and convert Brie Cheese to Gnarled Cheese using Gnarled Potion.
-Again, the SUPERbrie+ conversion is not worth its cost.
+Again, the SUPERBrie+ conversion is not worth its cost.

 Travel to Lagoon after you get at least 50 Gnarled Cheese.